 What Happens When A Fish Dies

 First off decomposition begins.
 Then lactic acid which is the product of converting energy in muscles builds up in the fish because it can’t be carried away by the bloodstream.
-This acid causes the muscles to stiffen and what’s called rigor mortis.
+This acid causes the muscles to stiffen and is what’s called rigour Mortis.

-It’s not a good idea to cook fish that’s really fresh and still in rigor.
+It’s not a good idea to cook fish that’s really fresh and still in rigour.
 It will be difficult to fillet and it tends to fall apart during cooking.
-This is because fish unlike meat has very little connective tissue and what it does have is really delicate while it’s in rigor.
+This is because fish unlike meat has very little connective tissue and what it does have is really delicate while it’s in rigour.

-If you do happen to get some fish that’s so fresh it’s as stiff as a bord, you’re in luck, because all you have to do is wait a couple of hours till rigor disappears and you’ll be able to cook and eat it while it’s in optimum condition.
+If you do happen to get some fish that’s so fresh it’s as stiff as a bord, you’re in luck because all you have to do is wait a couple of hours till rigour disappears and you’ll be able to cook and eat it while it’s in optimum condition.

 When you buy fish you aren’t charged by how fresh it is.
 You pay by weight no matter what the quality.
 So it’s well worth your while to buy the freshest you can find.
 Next time your fish shopping here’s what to look for.

-How To Be Sure The Fish You’re Buying Is Fresh
+How To Be Sure The Fish Your Buying Is Fresh

 Buying fresh fish doesn’t require any great skill it’s really just common sense.
 I never plan my menu ahead of a trip to the fishmongers, it’s always best to wait and see what’s fresh.